Clone Saga: Early development trouble

 Then, the creative staff brought back the Jackal, the original culprit of the clones.
 He was used as a plot device to explain the "clone degeneration" and also set up the possibility he was part of a greater plan by Judas Traveller and Scrier.
 In this plot developed by J.M.
 DeMatteis, and part written by Todd DeZago and Howard Mackie, Jackal gave readers doubt and suspicion by stating that Peter was the clone, followed by a reverse statement, and then assessing them as both being clones of an original; because of this, the story was considered convoluted.
 In a 2008 interview, Glenn Greenberg recalled "It only made sense, from a dramatic standpoint.
 It was this story that kicked off what would become an increasingly tiresome stream of clones, lies upon lies, fake-outs, and convoluted twists and turns."

 At this point, the creative staff, seemingly without strict direction, inserted a lot of open plot points waiting to be resolved, such as Ben Reilly worrying about "degeneration" of his body due to cloning, why Kaine was protecting Spider-Man but preying on Ben Reilly, why Ben and Spider-Man shared dreams, why Kaine was foreseeing Mary Jane's death, who the mysterious new character Seward Trainer was as well as the identity of the "Third Peter Parker", a.k.a.
 Spidercide.

 With a plethora of writers and editors, the storyline was initiated throughout all the regular Spider-Man series, but slowly grew out of control.
 The sales department requested extensions to the storyline, buoyed up by very strong sales on the book at a time when most other comics were experiencing a noticeable decline.
 With this extension, the storyline outlived several key creative staff and many decisions on the eventual direction of the storyline were changed.

-With Amazing Spider-Man #400, in a controversial decision, the writers ended the life of Spider-Man's aunt May Parker, a major supporting character since 1962.
+With Amazing Spider-Man #400, in a controversial decision, the writers killed off Spider-Man's aunt May Parker, a major supporting character since 1962.
 The "Mark of Kaine" arc added still more clones of Spider-Man.
 With this arc, the sales of the Spider-Man comics skyrocketed, and therefore, the writers were encouraged to keep the saga going even longer.